Joan Esterle

-Joan S. Esterle is an American-Australian geologist who is an emeritus professor at the School of the Environment from The University of Queensland, Australia and the chair of its Coal Geoscience Program.
+Joan S. Esterle is an American-Australian geologist who is an emeritus professor at the School of the Environment from University of Queensland and the former chair of its Coal Geoscience Program.

-Early career
+Biography

-Esterle graduated in geology by the University of Kentucky, USA in 1990.
-Then she joined the University of Canterbury, New Zealand, as a post doctoral fellow.
-She started working with CSIRO since 1992, as a junior scientist in the Geomechanics Division (nowadays renowned as the Exploration and Mining Division) and then with the GeoGAS-Runge Group in Brisbane, Australia.
-Then in 2004 she join the team of the University of Queensland.
+Esterle graduated in geology from the University of Kentucky, USA in 1990, then joined the University of Canterbury in New Zealand as a post-doctoral fellow.
+She started working with CSIRO in 1992 as a junior scientist in the Geomechanics Division, then with the GeoGAS-Runge Group in Brisbane, Australia.
+In 2004, she joined the faculty at the University of Queensland.